Remember the days of pedaling to the local bank and depositing your lawn-mowing or paper-route money into a savings account?

 - Minimum balance: Most institutions require only a small deposit—$5 at SELCO—to open a savings account.
 But be sure to read the fine print.
 If your balance dips below a certain amount, you might be hit with a service charge.

 - Interest rates: A common requirement is that you must maintain a certain balance to earn the dividend.
-According to the National Credit Union Administration’s Q3 2021 report, average interest rates for savings accounts with a minimum balance of $2,500 are at 0.09% for credit unions and 0.33% for banks.
+According to the National Credit Union Administration’s Q3 2023 report, average interest rates for savings accounts with a minimum balance of $2,500 are at 0.19% for credit unions and 0.33% for banks.
 Many institutions are taking advantage of the Fed's elevated interest rate by offering dividends much greater than the national average.